 This course is designed to strengthen the automotive design student's electronic drawing and rendering skills to a professional level while at the same time fostering conceptual thinking.
 The work from this course becomes an important part of the student's portfolio.
-Students use Alias software.
+Students use Alias software running on Silicon Graphics IRIS workstations.

-PREREQUISITE(S): DAU 320, DAU 321, DTR 362
+Prerequisite(s): DAU 320, DAU 321, DTR 362